Part of thefamily

 South Milton Sands to Hope Cove is one of the shorter dog walks in Devon.
 South Milton Sands is just outside Thurlestone.
 The walk across the dog-friendly beach is great for a paddle and a game of fetch.
 Further, towards Hope Cove, you will move onto the South West Coast Path.
 Hope Cove is a traditional fishing village with postcard cottages.
 Keep in mind that Mouthwell Sands is only dog friendly in the winter months.

 Dog-friendly pit-stop: The Lobster Pod Bistro in Hope Cove is a futuristic dog-friendly restaurant where you can eat in a pod instead of a table.
+Looking for other places to eat in Devon?
+Check out our favourite dog-friendly places to eat in Devon!

 3. Haldon Forest Park